Data Analytics In Hospitality Industry

 What are the challenges and opportunities in data analytics in hospitality?

-However, the data revolution also presents opportunities for targeted marketing and better understanding of consumer behavior.
+However, the data revolution also presents opportunities for targeted marketing and a better understanding of consumer behavior.

 Conclusion: